Tree sort

 https://www.oreilly.com/library/view/algorithms-in-a/9780596516246/ch04s08.html

-Radix Sort – radix sort.
-The algorithm is similar to counting sort in that there is no comparison of elements, instead elements are *character-by-character* grouped into *buckets* (buckets), the bucket is selected by the index of the current number-character.
-Time complexity – O(nd).
+Radix Sort is a radix sort.
+The algorithm is similar to counting sort in that there is no comparison of elements, instead, elements are grouped *symbolically* into *buckets*, the bucket is selected by the index of the current number-symbol.
+Time complexity is O(nd).

-• Let’s create 10 buckets of lists (0-9) into which we will add/sort numbers bit by bit.
+• Let’s create 10 list buckets (0-9) into which we will add/sort numbers bitwise.

-1. Run a loop with counter i up to the maximum number of characters in the number
+1. Start a loop with counter i until the maximum number of characters in the number

-2. At index i from right to left we get one character for each number, if there is no character, then we consider it to be zero
+2. According to the index i from right to left we get one symbol for each number, if there is no symbol, we consider it zero

-4. Select a bucket by index – number, put the whole number there
+4. We select a bucket by index – number, put the number there in full

-5. After finishing iterating over numbers, convert all buckets back to a list of numbers
+5. After we finish iterating over the numbers, we transform all the buckets back into a list of numbers

 Radix Sort example in Scala: